yao-laboratory/metaSRNA/README.md

 ## About

-MetaSRNA Pipeline provides an end-to-end solution for processing small RNA (sRNA) and microRNA (miRNA) sequencing data.
+MetaSRNA is a unified computational toolkit designed specifically for exploratory small RNA analysis in prokaryotic and microbiome systems.
 It covers the following processes: preprocessing, extraction, mapping to genomes and miRNA databases, quantification, prediction, integration, clustering and simulation.